Girdling

 Orchardists use girdling as a cultural technique to yield larger fruit or to set fruit.
-In viniculture (grape cultivation) the technique is also called cincturing.
+In viticulture (grape cultivation), the technique is also called "cincturing".

-Forestry and horticulture
+Forestry

 Like all vascular plants, trees use two vascular tissues for transportation of water and nutrients: the xylem (also known as the wood) and the phloem (the innermost layer of the bark).
 Girdling results in the removal of the phloem, and death occurs from the inability of the leaves to transport sugars (primarily sucrose) to the roots.
 In this process, the xylem is left untouched, and the tree can usually still temporarily transport water and minerals from the roots to the leaves.
 Trees normally sprout shoots below the wound; if not, the roots die.
 Death occurs when the roots can no longer produce ATP and transport nutrients upwards through the xylem.
 The formation of new shoots below the wound can be prevented by painting the wound with herbicide.

-Ring barking techniques have been developed to disrupt or impede sugar transport in phloem, stimulating early flower production and increasing fruiting, and for controlling plant size, reducing the need for pruning.

 Girdling is a slow process compared to felling and is often used only when necessary, such as in the removal of an individual tree from an ecologically protected area without damaging surrounding growth.
+An example is the girdling of selected Douglas-fir trees in some Northern California oak woodlands, such as Annadel State Park, in order to prevent that Douglas-fir from massive invasion of the mixed oak woodland.
+Girdling can be used to create standing dead wood, or snags.
+This can provide a valuable habitat for a variety of wildlife, including insects and nesting birds.

 Accidental girdling is also possible and some activities must be performed with care.
 Saplings which are tied to a supporting stake may unintentionally be girdled as they grow, due to friction caused by contact with the tie.
 If ropes are tied frequently to a tree (e.g. to tether an animal or moor a boat), the friction of the rope can also lead to the removal of bark.

-The practice of girdling has been known in Europe for some time.
-Another example is the girdling of selected Douglas-fir trees in some Northern California oak woodlands, such as Annadel State Park, in order to prevent that Douglas-fir from massive invasion of the mixed oak woodland.

-Girdling can be used to create standing dead wood, or snags.
-This can provide a valuable habitat for a variety of wildlife, including insects and nesting birds.